ASLIB Microfilm Service

-The ASLIB Microfilm Service was an organisation set up as part of the United Kingdom's Association of Special Libraries and Information Bureaux (ASLIB) to provide a microfilm service for the British and United States authorities from 1942-1945.
-The organisation was run by the director, Lucia Moholy, who published an account of the services activities published in 1946.At one time it has as many as 30 people working for it.
+The ASLIB Microfilm Service was an organisation set up as part of the United Kingdom's Association of Special Libraries and Information Bureaux (ASLIB) to provide a microfilm copyingservice for the British and United States authorities from 1942-1945.
+The organisation was run by the director, Lucia Moholy, who published an account of the services activities published in 1946.
+At one time it has as many as 30 people working for it.